joealcorn/laboratory/docs/index.rst

    reference

 .. note:: These docs are a work in progress.
-More complete documentation can be found on the
+Additional documentation can be found on the
           `project's github page <https://github.com/joealcorn/laboratory>`_